-- Firearm;
+- · Firearm;

-- Knife;
+- · Knife;

-- Razor;
+- · Razor;

-- Ice pick;
+- · Ice pick;

-- Dirk;
+- · Dirk;

-- Box cutter;
+- · Box cutter;

-- Nun chucks:
+· Nun chucks;

-- Pepper spray, mace, or other noxious spray;
+· Pepper spray, mace, or other noxious spray;

-- Explosive;
+· Explosive;

-- Taser or other instrument that uses electrical current to cause neuromuscular incapacitation; or

-- Any other instrument or substance capable of causing bodily harm.
+\cdot Taser or other instrument that uses electrical current to cause neuromuscular incapacitation; or \cdot Any other instrument or substance capable of causing bodily harm.

-No student, except for Military personnel (such as ROTC cadets) acting in the course of their official duties or as otherwise expressly permitted by this policy, shall possess a weapon, display what appears to be a weapon, or threaten to use a weapon before or after school while:

-- o In a school building;

-- On or about school property;

-- At any school sponsored activity or event;

-- On route to or from school or any school sponsored activity; or

-- Off the school grounds at any school bus stop.
+No student, except for Military personnel (such as ROTC cadets) acting in the course of their official duties or as otherwise expressly permitted by this policy, shall possess a weapon, display what appears to be a weapon, or threaten to use a weapon before or after school while: in a school building; On or about school property; at any school sponsored activity or event; on route to or from school or any school sponsored activity; or off the school grounds at any school bus stop.